mvilain/ansible-role-common/roles/vagrant/README.md

 vagrant
 =========

 This role installs the vagrant binary on either a local or remote machine.
-It will install on a CentOS, Debian, or MacOS system.
+It will install on a CentOS, Debian, or Fedora system.
+Installed from HashiCorp site.

 Requirements
 ------------